StoneStepsInc/exiv2-nuget/README.md

 ## Package Configuration

-The Exiv2 static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
+The Exiv2 static libraries appropriate for the platform and configuration selected in a Visual Studio solution are explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
 The solution may need to be reloaded to make the library file visible.
-This library may be moved into any solution folder after the installation.
+These libraries may be moved into any solution folder after the installation.

-Note that the Exiv2 library path in this package is valid only for build configurations named `Debug` and `Release` and will not work for any other configuration names.
-Do not install this package for projects with configurations other than `Debug` and `Release`.
+Note that the Exiv2 library path in this package will be selected as `Debug` or `Release` based on whether the active configuration is designated as a development or as a release configuration in the underlying `.vcxproj` file.

+Specifically, the initial project configurations have a property called `UseDebugLibraries` in the underlying `.vcxproj` file, which reflects whether the configuration is intended for building release or development artifacts.
+Additional configurations copied from these initial ones inherit this property.
+Manually created configurations should have this property defined in the `.vcxproj` file.

+Do not install this package if your projects use debug configurations without `UseDebugLibraries`.
+Note that CMake-generated Visual Studio projects will not emit this property.

 CMake is configured to build Exiv2 with the following feature
 options: